Can you dig it? Yes, at the Alexandria Archaeology Museum there are events throughout the year where you can dig with archaeologists at a local site.

 Some events require registration and a fee, while other events are free.

-They are closed on Mondays as well as New Year’s Day, Easter, 4th of July, Thanksgiving, and Christmas.
+They are closed on Mondays as well as Holidays (New Year’s Day, Easter, 4th of July, Thanksgiving, and Christmas).

-Admission to both the Alexandria Archaeological Museum and Torpedo Factory are free.
+Admission to both the Alexandria Archaeological Museum and the Torpedo Factory are free.

 More Fun at the Torpedo Factory

 After you visit the museum, stroll through the studios at the Torpedo Factory.
-They offer free tours every Friday at 1pm.
+You can visit between 10 am to 6 pm, it is open daily.

 There are some quirky works of art with a focus on animals like a speckled elephant, colorful fish and butterflies, and a giant panda made out of tires.